Irving Gordon

-Irving Gordon (February 14, 1915 – December 1, 1996) was an American songwriter.
+Irving Gordon (February 14, 1915 – December 1, 1996) was an American songwriter known for his contributions to the Americana genre.

 Early life and education

 Gordon was born in Brooklyn, New York City, to a Jewish family, and later lived on Coney Island.
-He was named Israel Goldener but later changed his name to Irving Gordon.
+He was named Israel Goldner but later changed his name to Irving Gordon.
 As a child, he studied violin.